CI-WATER/tethysapp-dam_break/README.md

   $ python setup.py install
   ```

-3. Use Admin Pages to setup a new Spatial Dataset Service for a GeoServer called 'default'
+3. Use Admin Pages to setup a new Spatial Dataset Service for a GeoServer called `'default'`.